ZmnSCPxj-jr/sidepool/doc/06-htlcs.md

 > As long as the sidepool implementation itself is secure against
 > exploits, no other part of the overall node is exposed to the
 > handed-over private key.
+>
+> This is technically an encryption-within-encryption that is
+> superfluous, but is necessary as a defense-in-depth against
+> irreducible software complexity.

 Prior to private key handover, by necessity, both participants MUST exchange the ephemeral public keys (as it is needed to form